ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ---

-## What problems/things to do better
+## What things can be better

 ----

 * The search experience is very plain.
-See a typical example:
+See a typical search UI example:

 https://dbc-3bc168f5-c0de.cloud.databricks.com/?o=1796303353019077#feature-store/feature-store